hu-macsy/lama_old/doc/user_guide/source/tutorial/example_vector.rst

 Scalars and Vectors
 ===================

-Muliplication of a Scalar and a dense Vector
+Muliplication of a Scalar and a DenseVector
 --------------------------------------------

 In this example we simply multiply a scalar with a dense vector.